christopher5106/christopher5106.github.io/_posts/2015-12-26-file-format-for-computer-vision-annotations.markdown

 # Annotation tool

-A good annotation tool should enable to feed the annotator with bounding boxes to help annotation.
-An algorithm can be used to create probable bounding boxes for the object you annotate :
+A good annotation tool should enable you to feed it with precomputed bounding boxes to help annotation.
+Precomputed rectangles help you save your time by presenting you a selection of potential annotations, for which you will just have to type the class of the object, before going to the next one :

 ![annotator feed]({{site.url}}/img/annotator_feed.png)

+Depending on the task, and on the previous classifiers you can re-use or train, you can develop the bounding box algorithm separately.

-Type the class of the object, and it will go to the next bounding box.
-Previously annotated rectangles will appear in yellow :
+Once the class of the rectangle has been saved, the rectangle will appear in yellow :

 ![annotator next rectangle]({{site.url}}/img/annotator_next.png)